Lindi Region: Population

 Lindi Region despite its size is home to only 5 indigenous ethnic groups.
-It is the ancestral home to the Mwera people located on the central east coast of the Lindi Region, the majority in Kilwa District.
-Most of western Lindi is home to the Ngindo people, the majority in Liwale District.
+It is the ancestral home to the Mwera people located on the central east coast of the Lindi Region with the majority being found in Kilwa District.
+Most of western Lindi is home to the Ngindo people, with the majority in Liwale District.
 The Matumbi people are mostly found in the northern Lindi Region bordering Pwani Region.
-Machinga people are a small minority with Kilwa District in the eastern Lindi Region.
+Machinga people are a small minority with Kilwa District in eastern Lindi Region.
 Lastly the Makonde people are found on the south-eastern corner of Lindi Region.
 The life expectancy of Lindi residents is 63.8 years.
 In terms of regional cuisine, "Chipwenye," a traditional dish made of a blend of Bambara beans and maize, is a popular choice (njugu mawe).

 The majority of Lindi Region residents practice Sunni Islam with elements of African traditional faiths since the introduction of Islam to the Lindi coast through trade during the Swahili era in the 9th and 10th centuries.
 There is a small but significant Christian population.
 As in most of Tanzania, many urban centers like Liwale town, Kilwa Masoko, and Lindi town have a mixture of people from all over the country including a small Indian and Arab immigrant community.
 The bulk of foreigners counted in the area were from Kenya, China, Mozambique, and India.
 Other nations with sizable populations of foreigners in the area were Germany and Lesotho.